We have placed cookies on your device to help make this website better.

 Click here to register

-If you're in a GROUPCARE scheme, your practice can benefit from free training seminars, which have been accredited by the RCGP for 1 CPD point.
+If you're in a GROUPCARE scheme, your practice can benefit from free training seminars.
 The seminars are designed for the entire healthcare team and are run by your local GP liaison manager.

 Length: 45-60 minutes